macskas/SSHAgentSecureProxy/README.md

 How to start?
 -----------
-### linux - binary (appimage)
+### binary (appimage, dmg)
-- Just download the latest appImage and run it.
-Should work on any linux machine.
+- Just download the latest appImage/dmg and run it.
+Should work on any linux/macos machine.
+The binary is built by github workflow.
 - Autoupdate supported.

-### linux - npm (if you already have npm, nodejs, etc installed it might be faster)
+### npm (if you already have npm, nodejs, etc installed it might be faster)
 - Install nodejs, npm.
 - Checkout git repo
 - npm install
 - npm compile-templates
 - npm start

 How to debug?
 -----------